 How did you get involved with writing a second book?

-Back in 2013 GP Rejects forum member Neil White stated he was writing a book covering Team Lotus’ final years of 1983 – 1994.
+Back in 2013 a GP Rejects forum member stated he was writing a book covering Team Lotus’ final years of 1983 – 1994.
 Like most F1 fans, I was excited by this prospect because the reasons for Lotus’ decline had never fully been clear to me.
-I therefore offered to read Neil’s 1989 chapter to ascertain the reasons behind Lotus decline, as that was the time Lotus went from being podium finishers (in 1988) to non qualifiers (at Spa 1989).
-Since 2013 I gradually got more involved in helping Neil, and increasingly it became clear he did not have the time to finish this book off.
-Initially we were going to co-author this book together however a few months ago, Neil told me his other commitments needed to take priority so did not want to be carry on anymore.
-I would have preferred to carry on with Neil to ease that burden, but we parted amicably and I’m very proud of the end result.
+I therefore offered to read their 989 chapter to ascertain the reasons behind Lotus decline, as that was the time Lotus went from being podium finishers (in 1988) to non qualifiers (at Spa 1989).
+Since 2013 I gradually got more involved in helping and eventually took the project over.
 Not least because the contributors for this book include Frank Dernie, Peter Wright, Willem Toet and a few other F1 insiders.

 Considering that the team continued until the end of 1994 before closing, why does this book not cover the 1990 to 1994 period?
 An initial assumption would be because of the amount of ground to be covered would be too great.
 If so, could this be the focus of a third book from yourself?